josiahphua/restaurant-express/README.md

 ## Specifications
 Each restaurant should have the following details
 - Name of restaurant (e.g. Arnold's Chicken)
-- Location of restaurant (this can be a string or an object storing address details)
+- Address of restaurant (this can be a string or an object storing address details)
+- Location Area of restaurant (Bedok, River Valley, Tampines, etc.)
 - Cuisine types (this should be an array of cuisines i.e. a restaurant can have multiple cuisine types)
 - Owner (e.g. Ebere)